jakobaugustspreng/python_sessions/README.md

-These are the exercises for Session 1
+These are the exercises for Session 1 and 2